Apply for a licence - Dog breeding

 - Details of current licence

-A person will be assumed to be carrying on the business of dog breeding if during any 12 month period a total of four or more litters are born to any dogs (at any location).
+A person will be assumed to be carrying on the business of dog breeding if during any 12 month period a total of three or more litters are born to any dogs (at any location).

 Any person over the age of 18 can apply for a dog breeding licence.
 A licence will not be issued if you have been disqualified under: